 COVID – 19 Update

 St Helens and District Scouts are operating under the Bringing Everyone Back Together Safely Framework.
-We are currently at a Readiness Level of Red.
+We are currently at a Readiness Level of Amber.

 Guidance for completing risk assessments and approving face to face activity